 One analyst, who would not have approved of Beeretseq’s blending techniques, deprecated mixing local ale with “pricked”, or soured or otherwise spoiled, English ale.
 He also disapproved when all-local beers were blended to improve one element (even though this was an old English technique).
 How could he tell there was mixing simply from analyzing samples?
 I’d guess he had gotten wind of the practice earlier and wanted to issue a pronunciamento.

-News articles also reported results of local competitions, as this one in 1880 from the Kiama Independent and Shoalhaven Advertiser (NSW).
-The article is of particular interest as it reports the judges’ taste notes for numerous beers including from Toohey’s.
+News articles also reported results of local competitions, as this article from 1880 in the Kiama Independent and Shoalhaven Advertiser (NSW).
+The article is of particular interest as it reports the judges’ taste notes for numerous beers including Toohey’s.
 Joseph Marshall, father of a noted solicitor in town, did particularly well and received first prize for his very pale, strong ale.

 Sample terms in the report: full body, fine hop flavour, cloudy, pale, very pale, light amber, dark amber, nice brown colour.

 Note re images: the images above were sourced from the website of the Kiama Library, here.
-All intellectual property in or to the images belongs solely to their lawful owner or authorized user.
-Images are believed available for educational and historical purposes.
+All intellectual property in or to the images belongs solely to their lawful owner, as applicable.
+Images are used for educational and historical purposes.
 All feedback welcomed.